tymyrddin/purple/source/docs/continuity/foundations.md

 The remedy may not be a more thorough exercise.
 It may be updating the model the document encodes, and treating exercise findings as model failures rather than commentary.

-The SEM question for a continuity plan: when was the last time each load-bearing assumption in this document was validated against operational reality, and which of those assumptions, if wrong, would invalidate the rest of the plan?
+A SEM question for a continuity plan: when was the last time each load-bearing assumption in this document was validated against operational reality, and which of those assumptions, if wrong, would invalidate the rest of the plan?